 At our hot springs here in the Coachella Valley we have natural hot baths in rock-lined pools and a non-commercial hobby orchard with 9 date palms a Mango, Jamaican plum and Temple orange.
 This is a very healthy warm dry desert climate, where viruses do not thrive.

 Tasks include: irrigation, pruning, picking, brush clearing, fertilizing, pollination, clean-up, trenching, house cleaning.
 We clean our soaking pools regularly and love to connect with folks who can operate a sewing machine, because we repair our date bags from insect damage.
-Carpenters are also appreciated, concrete experience, and anyone with solar power technical experience....inverters, batteries, etc.
+Carpenters and electricians are also appreciated, or concrete experience, and anyone with solar power technical experience....inverters, batteries, etc.

 Maximum stay negotiable, 4 day minimum for helpers arriving by public transportation.
 3 rooms & 6 beds, 3 hours help per day required, usually in the early morning.